 2. People often commit suicide for rational reasons.
 False.
 Psychiatrists believe that over 90 per cent of cases of suicide are not the result of a rational decision but of mental disorder.
 Suicidal ideation can be particularly intense in people with a mental disorder who are unmedicated or who are resistant to or non-compliant with their medication, and/or who are experiencing certain high risk symptoms such as delusions of persecution, delusions of control, delusions of jealousy, delusions of guilt, and commanding second-person auditory hallucinations (for example, a voice saying, ‘Take that knife and kill yourself’).

 3. People are most likely to commit suicide around Christmas time.
 False.
 Contrary to popular belief, the suicide rate peaks in the springtime, not the wintertime.
 This is probably because the rebirth that marks springtime accentuates feelings of hopelessness in those already suffering with it.
-In contrast, around Christmas time most people with suicidal thoughts are offered some degree of protection by the proximity of their relatives and, at least in the Northern Hemisphere, the prospect of 'things getting better from here'.
+In contrast, around Christmas time most people with suicidal thoughts are offered some degree of protection by the proximity of their relatives and the prospect, at least in the Northern Hemisphere, of 'things getting better from here'.

 4. The suicide rate rises during times of economic depression and falls during times of economic boom.
 False.
 The suicide rate rises during times of economic depression and during times of economic boom, as people feel ‘left behind’ if every Tom, Dick, and Harry seems to be racing ahead.
 Although economists focus on the absolute size of salaries, several sociological studies have found that the effect of money on happiness results less from the things that money can buy (absolute income effect) than from comparing one’s income to that of one’s peers (relative income effect).
 This may explain the finding that people in developed countries such as the USA and the UK are no happier than 50 years ago; despite being considerably richer, healthier, and better travelled, they have only barely managed to ‘keep up with the Joneses’.